2 DataFrames

 Exercise

-Select and print the income and marital_status of persons 3-5 in the acs DataFrame using loc.
+Select and print the income and marital_status of persons 3, 4, and 5 in the acs DataFrame using loc.

 2.2.4 Subsetting by Conditions